Johnmuange/Johnmuange/README.md

 ### Hi there 👋🏼

-- 🔭 I’m currently learning about microservices & microsoft power apps
+- 🔭 Currently indie hacking though tech
-- 👯 I’m looking to collaborate on front-end projects
+- 👯 I’m looking to collaborate on saas projects
-- 💬 Ask me about Tech
 - ⚡ Fun fact: When a developer is tired they yarn